ProjectZeroSlackr/ProjectZeroSlackr-SVN/libs/ReadMe Compiling.txt

 do not remember where the Ren picture is from but its probably from an old screenshot I took of a doujinshi.

-Note that the ttk compiling does not
-"make install" and that used libraries should be symlinked to the build directory when compiling applications.
-Also, if you are using Cygwin, ttk will automatically be patched since SDL does build workingly with Cygwin (e.g.
-"sdl-config" doesn't work on Cygwin).

 The "pz0" libraries should not be touched since they are precompiled (I've long